 Congratulations, you have completed your PPL training.
 Upon successful graduation from the programme you will obtain:

 - 50 hours total in a single-engine aircraft

 - Night Rating

-As previously discussed, your PPL training with L3Harris Airline Academy includes Night Rating which will enable you to use your PPL at night using visual flight rules (VFR).
-However, there are a variety of ratings to choose from, the common being:
+Your PPL training with L3Harris Airline Academy includes Night Rating which will enable you to use your PPL at night using visual flight rules.
+You could also use your PPL training as a stepping stone towards further licences and ratings.

 - Integrated ATPL training: This is a structured and direct route to securing your frozen ATPL.
 Our Integrated ATPL course is designed to prepare you for the role of Co-Pilot with a global airline.
 The course is approximately 70 weeks long and can be completed in the UK or the EU depending on where you want to train and licence you wish to obtain